 Identifying and engaging students who are missing from the classroom is a challenging task in a normal year, and this has been worsened by the COVID-19 pandemic.
 For over a decade, the CSDE has prioritized efforts to improve attendance and specifically address chronic absenteeism.
 As a result of this strong foundation and expansive data system, the CSDE has launched the Learner Engagement and Attendance Program (LEAP) to address this challenge.
 This \$10.7 million program is designed to support students who struggled with chronic absenteeism and disengagement from remote learning during the 2020-21 school year.
-Funding is currently being deployed across priority districts to contract support personnel who will go directly to homes, to engage with families and students, help return them to a more regular form of school attendance, and assist with placement in upcoming summer camps and learning programs.
+Funding is currently being deployed across priority districts to contract support personnel who will go directly to homes, to engage with families and students, help return them to a more regular form of school attendance and assist with placement in upcoming summer camps and learning programs.

 LEAP specifically targets the 15 school districts with highest need for these services; "need" here is measured as a function of attendance rates, prevalence of remote learning, proportion of students qualifying for free or reduced-price lunch, proportion of English language learners, and total student enrollment.
+CSDE has continued investment in this program for the 2022-23 school year utilizing American Rescue Plan Act - State and Local Fiscal Recovery Funds.